rakesh-rs211/Introduction-to-C/ReadMe.md

 - *a ^ b*  : XOR; exclusive or; return true either \'a\', \'b\' is true but not both
 - *!a*     : NOT: not \'a\'

-> Note: Implicit and explicit casting: When we divide two integers the output is a integer as well.
+> Note: Implicit and explicit casting: When we divide two integers, the output is a integer.

 ```c
 #include <stdio.h>